scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-*BIM Family Manager is an independent open-source project and is not affiliated with, endorsed by, or sponsored by Autodesk, Inc. Revit is a registered trademark of Autodesk, Inc.*
+*Autodesk, the Autodesk logo, Revit, and other Autodesk marks are registered trademarks or trademarks of Autodesk, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.
+BIM Family Manager is an independent open-source project and is not affiliated with, sponsored, authorized, or endorsed by Autodesk, Inc. or any of its subsidiaries.*